 Volunteering therapy also has its place for Inspirations for Youth and Families, one of the most prominent teen treatment centers in the nation.
 Recently, Inspiration’s primary therapist, Avi Lawrence took the teens out to volunteer at Peaceful Ridge Rescue – a Non-Profit Organization that provides much needed medical and dental care, rehabilitation, and adoption services for rescued horses.

 At Peaceful Ridge – the teens trudged through the mud and swatted away mosquitoes to help the horses – many who were emaciated by neglect and abuse.
 There job for the day – that they accepted with pride, dignity, and enthusiasm – was to chop down the brush to feed the horses and clean out the wateries using special brushes.
-The wateries get caked with mud and when the horses drink the mud it gets in their intestines which is dangerous and cause colic.
+The waters get caked with mud and when the horses drink the mud it gets in their intestines which is dangerous and causes colic.
 According to Reiko Andes, a Board Member and Volunteer at Peaceful Ridge Rescue the horses can die from colic.

 “While these teens are not helping elderly live an independent life like Paul Adams, doing something to save a horses life goes a long way in the drug, alcohol, and mental health recovery process,” said Avi Lawrence, a primary therapist at Inspirations for Youth and Families.